 Commission Opinion and Order

 The Commission found that there was a presumption of harm based on high market shares and concentration levels.
 In addition, the Commission found that the record evidence of competitive harm was compelling.
 The evidence confirmed that Otto Bock possesses the leading share of U.S. MPK sales with the C-Leg 4 and showed that Otto Bock and Freedom vigorously competed against each other in terms of price and innovation competition.
-They would respond against each other with price promotions and discounts.
+Internal documents showed that they would respond against each other with price promotions and discounts.
 If one came out with a new generation, the other would try to “leap frog” the other.
 The evidence further demonstrated that Otto Bock viewed Freedom as a direct competitive threat and demonstrated that one of the reasons for the acquisition was to eliminate the development of Freedom’s new MPK, the Quattro, that had the nickname the “C-Leg Killer”.
 Part of the reason for the acquisition was to make sure that no other competitor acquired Freedom’s Quattro.
 In summary, the Commission upheld the ALJ’s decision that the acquisition substantially lessened competition and that to fully restore the competition lost from the acquisition, Otto Bock must divest Freedom’s entire business with the limited exceptions granted by the ALJ.

 Corporate and private counsel should be aware of the likely consequences and the risks of consummating transactions that raise significant competitive issues.
 The risks may include: defending against costly and lengthy government investigations as well as government and private litigation; unwinding the merger through either complete or partial divestitures even after integration has taken place; and disgorging profits gained from the alleged anticompetitive merger.
 Accordingly, before competitors execute a transaction agreement, counsel should conduct a preliminary assessment of whether the proposed transaction gives rise to substantive antitrust issues no matter the deal’s size.